juzoff/Uncovering-Shopping-Patterns-Market-Basket-Analysis-of-Grocery-Data/README.md

 ### 5. Market Basket Analysis with 4 antecedents and 1 consequent
 - Rule Generation with Apriori Algorithm:
-  - Employed the Apriori algorithm on the transaction data to generate association rules, setting support at 0.0002 (which corresponds to approximately 7 transactions, given the dataset consists of 38,765 observations) and confidence at 0.20 to identify relevant item relationships.
+  - Employed the Apriori algorithm on the transaction data to generate association rules, setting support at 0.0002 and confidence at 0.20 to identify relevant item relationships.
 - Filtering Rules:
   - Filtered the generated rules to retain only those that possess exactly four antecedents and one consequent.
 - Summary of Rules: